SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Logical_Layer.md

 1. In the confirmation box, click **OK** if you are sure you want to delete the selected items.

 > [!NOTE]
-> Only conditions that are not used in any other selected or not selected condition can be deleted.
-If you try to delete conditions, and one or more of the selected conditions is used in another selected or unselecteed condition, none of the selected conditions will be deleted.
-In such a case a popup message will be displayed clearly indicating this.
+> Only conditions that are not used in any other (selected or not selected) condition can be deleted.
+If you try to delete conditions, and one or more of the selected conditions is used in another condition, none of the selected conditions will be deleted.
+In such a case, a pop-up message will be displayed clearly indicating this.

 ### Condition Syntax